Border control: Air and maritime borders

-As part of their air and maritime border control policies, most countries restrict or regulate the ability of foreign airlines and vessels to transport of goods or passengers between sea ports and airports in their jurisdiction, known as cabotage.
-Restrictions on maritime cabotage apply exist in most countries with territorial and internal waters so as to protect the domestic shipping industry from foreign competition, preserve domestically owned shipping infrastructure for national security purposes, and ensure safety in congested territorial waters.
+As part of their air and maritime border control policies, most countries restrict or regulate the ability of foreign airlines and vessels to transport goods or passengers between seaports and airports in their jurisdiction, known as cabotage.
+Restrictions on maritime cabotage exist in most countries with territorial and internal waters to protect the domestic shipping industry from foreign competition, preserve domestically owned shipping infrastructure for national security, and ensure safety in congested territorial waters.
 For example, in America, the Jones Act provides for extremely strict restrictions on cabotage.
 (Note: All goods transported by water between American ports must be carried on ships that have been constructed in the United States and that fly the American flag, are owned by American citizens, and are crewed by American citizens and/or permanent residents) Similarly, China does not permit foreign flagged vessels to conduct domestic transport or domestic transhipments without the prior approval of the Ministry of Transport.
 While Hong Kong and Macau maintain distinct internal cabotage regimes from the mainland, maritime cabotage between either territory and the mainland is considered domestic carriage and accordingly is off limits to foreign vessels.
-Similarly, maritime crossings across the Taiwan Strait requires special permits from both the People's Republic of China and the Republic of China and are usually off-limits to foreign vessels.
+Similarly, maritime crossings across the Taiwan Strait require special permits from both the People's Republic of China and the Republic of China and are usually off-limits to foreign vessels.
 In India, foreign vessels engaging in the coasting trade (Note: Defined as: the carriage of goods or passengers from any port or place in India to any other port or place in India or Sri Lanka) require a licence that is generally only issued when no local vessel is available.
 Similarly, a foreign vessel may only be issued a licence to engage in cabotage in Brazil if there are no Brazilian flagged vessels available for the intended transport.

 As with maritime cabotage, most jurisdictions heavily restrict cabotage in passenger aviation, though rules regarding air cargo are typically more lax.
 Passenger cabotage is not usually granted under most open skies agreements.
 Air cabotage policies in the European Union are uniquely liberal insofar as carriers licensed by one member state are permitted to engage in cabotage in any EU member state, with few limitations.
 Chile has the most liberal air cabotage rules in the world, enacted in 1979, which allow foreign airlines to operate domestic flights, conditional upon reciprocal treatment for Chilean carriers in the foreign airline's country.
 Countries apply special provisions to the ability of foreign airlines to carry passengers between two domestic destinations through an offshore hub.
 (Note: For instance, a Boston-Toronto-Seattle itinerary.
 Such services are currently considered to constitute cabotage and are not permitted.
 In 2002, American authorities fined Asiana Airlines for selling tickets from the mainland US to Guam and Saipan via Seoul.)